I wish I had the time to thank every person who has touched our lives!

 *Swallowing disturbance,*spitting/throwing up and thicker mucous production (Started with spitting up after meals probably at least twice a day and coughing while drinking water or eating.
 At the beginning Eli was sent home multiple times from school because of throwing up, but he never turned out to be sick. (age 5) Then he had trouble swallowing water and would spit out at least half of the water out of the corner of his mouth while drinking.
 Got a feeding tube at age 6.
 As of 1/20/18 Eli's swallowing disturbance is including terrible choking episodes, even though he is tube fed only at this point (age 8).
 He has choking episodes from choking on spit up or thick saliva or secretions.)

-Recurrent bronchopneumonia - is the acute inflammation of the walls of the bronchioles
+Recurrent bronchopneumonia - is the acute inflammation of the walls of the bronchioles.

 Reproductive System